-The SRA may waive in writing in any particular case or cases any of the provisions of Part F of the rules, and may revoke any waiver.
+45.142.1 The SRA may waive in writing in any particular case or cases any of the provisions of Part 6 of the rules, and may revoke any waiver.

-Applications for waivers should be made to the Information Directorate.
-In appropriate cases, firms may be granted a waiver of the obligation to deliver an accountant's report (see rule 35, and note (ix) to that rule).
-The circumstances in which a waiver of any other provision of Part F would be given must be extremely rare.
+(i) Applications for waivers should be made to the SRA.
+In appropriate cases, firms may be granted a waiver of the obligation to obtain an accountant's report and in accordance with the SRA's current Waivers Policy (see rule 32, and guidance note (xi) to that rule).
+The circumstances in which a waiver of any other provision of Part 6 would be given must be extremely rare.